-Have you noticed that your eyes are irritated and tired lately?
-While it may be a result of an underlying condition, it is also possible that you are suffering from what is known as dry eye syndrome.
-VisionSmith in Plymouth, MN, answers some of the most common questions asked about dry eyes.
+Have you noticed your eyes are irritated and tired lately?
+While it may be an underlying condition, you may also suffer from what is known as dry eye syndrome.
+VisionSmith in Plymouth, MN, answers some of the most common questions about dry eyes.

 What Is Dry Eye?